VittoNico/Random_network_analysis/more_features.md

 ```
 Of course, changing styles can create some problem of visualization, but this can be fixed by the use of the many parameters of the command plot.
 In the main script we covered the manipulation of the nodes with the functions vertex.label.cex e vertex.size ma questi possono essere modificati ulteriormente cambiando la loro forma per esempio con vertex.shape o il colore con vertex.color.
 Not only the, the edges of the network can be modified with the parameter edge, for example edge.width for change the dimension of the edges

 The script covers the basic features of the Network analysis.
-But if a more deep exploration is required, Igraph offers a large number of analysis that can be added to the STAGE 2.
-Here is a small example to how extract more information with Igraph and add those information to the report file at the end of STAGE 3.
+But if a more deep exploration is required, Igraph offers a large number of analysis that can be added to the Stage 2.
+Here is a small example to how extract more information with Igraph and add those information to the report file at the end of Stage 3.

 ```R
 # Other information of the graph